What are the 12 Agile Principles?

 Principle 6: The most efficient and effective method of conveying information to and within a development team is a face-to-face conversation.

-This principle is all about face-to-face conversation.
-Agile leaders, product sponsors, and business stakeholders must meet with the development team in-person regularly.
-Face-to-face conversations boost creativity, credibility, trust, and collaboration as people better understand feelings and reactions via body language and expressions.
-Face-to-face conversations also promote friendliness and build relationships.
-Often, face-to-face conversations are constrained by the geographical presence of the development team.
+However, face-to-face conversations are often constrained by the geographical presence of the development team.
 Platforms for video conferencing provide the same benefits as that of face-to-face conversations and should be encouraged.

 Principle 7: Working software is the primary measure of progress.